jdesbonnet/RCWL-0516/README.md

 The low doppler frequency difference is extracted by a low pass RC filter (C9 = 1nF, R3 = 1k, fc = 1/2πRC ≈ 160kHz) and amplified by the RCWL-9196 IC and treated exactly the same as a signal from a PIR sensor.

 Update 4 Jan 2017: finally found the signal at 3.181GHz with the HackRF One SDR!
 One interesting observation: waving my hand in front of the sensor causes significant changes in the transmitting frequency, shifting by up to 1MHz.
 My theory: the low frequency doppler shift causes small changes in the transistor base bias.
-I've verified with spice simulations that changes to base bias voltage changes the oscillation frequency.
+I used spice simulations to verify that small changes to transistor base bias causes changes in oscillation frequency.
 By running a few simulations I estimate that 1µV change in bias will change oscillation frequncy by 1.4MHz.

 ![RCWL-0516 spectrum at 3.181GHz](./images/RCWL-0516-spectrum-annotated.jpg)